nbernardo/dlt-client/CONTRIBUTING.md

 Read the README — it includes installation instructions and a [setup video](https://youtu.be/XtUrSKXlOWo).

-Explore the codebase — DLT-C is built with:
+Explore the codebase — e2e-Data is built with:

 Python + Flask for backend